Promoting Healthy Lifestyles

 School Nurses and School-based Health Centers

-Health forms are sent home with students at the start of each school year and are available in school offices.
+Health forms are sent home with students at the start of each school year.
+They are available in school offices or you can download health forms from our Forms page.

 Nurses are available in almost every CPS elementary school, and in some high school buildings, and CPS provides School-based Health Centers at 21 sites around the district, to help make sure our students have access to medical care.